noahehall/multicloud/opensource/apache/tinkerpop.md

 - a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
 - intended for those interested in AWS neptune but prefer to rampup via tinkerpop
 - bookmark
-  - 3.12.2.
-Refining flight routes analysis using not, neq, within and without
+  - 3.16.1.
+Using where and by to filter results

 ## TLDR!